 In addition, it’s also a good idea to get a tachometer to check that you’re not exceeding the compatible RPM level of your chainsaw.
-Here are two recommendations you can go for:
+Here are my three recommendations you can go for:

 - Make sure there’s no fuel leakage before adjusting the carburetor screws.

 - Use the proper tools.

 - There will be a stopping point on each screw.
 Make sure never to cross them while turning the screws to avoid engine damage.

 - Use a tachometer to ensure that the chainsaw carburetor adjustments are not beyond the recommended settings.